Financial professionals using mailock in board room

 • Secure reply: Can clients respond safely, without needing a paid account?

-• Compliance features: Are audit trails, revocation, and data retention supported?
+• Compliance features: Are tracking history, revocation, and data retention supported?

 • User experience: How easy is it for you and your clients to use?

-We’ve prioritised UK email compliance expectations (GDPR, FCA guidance, and The Pensions Regulator) while keeping the comparisons balanced and practical.
+We’ve prioritised UK email compliance expectations (GDPR, FCA guidance, and The Pensions Regulator (TPR)) while keeping the comparisons balanced and practical.

 Mailock: Built for Secure Client Communications